Omicron: Mild or severe impact on economy?

 In the eurozone, tighter restrictions, consumer caution and absenteeism will reduce economic activity in the next few weeks, but the economy will rebound in February, according to Andrew Kenningham, chief Europe economist at Capital Economics.

-Countries with lower vaccination rates, which are mainly developing economies, face greater uncertainty, and a zero-Covid policy in China could put a brake on growth in the world’s second biggest economy as it locks down entire cities.
+Developing countries with lower vaccination rates face greater uncertainty, and a zero-Covid policy in China could put hamper growth in the world's second biggest economy as it locks down entire cities.

 The travel industry was looking forward to a rebound in 2022 after it was devastated by border closures and lockdowns.